BLCM/bl3mods/Aaron0000/Balands/README.md

 All My BFF's - No change.

-Overclocked - Increased to 4% fire rate and 4% post-reload fire rate per point.
+Overclocked - Increased to 4% fire rate and 4% post-reload fire rate per point, now affects burst-fire.

 Lick the Wounds - No change.

-Turn Tail and Run - No change.
+Turn Tail and Run - Now affects burst-fire.

 The Fast and the Furryous - No change.